alberto0723/DORM/README.md

-# Dynamic Object-Relational Mapping (DORM)
+# 🛏️ Dynamic Object-Relational Mapping (DORM)
-This tool (based on [Moditha Hewasinghage](documents/Thesis-Moditha.pdf)'s PhD thesis) allows to generate database schemas and queries in a flexible way.
+This tool allows to generate database schemas and queries in a flexible and dynamic way.
 Thus, queries are expressed in terms of fixed domain concepts, and generated automatically depending on the current design.
 Hence, mappings dynamically change as database schema design evolves.
+Once the data are in the database powered by DORM, a new design also triggers the migration to the new schema.

+## 🔍 Project Information
+The motivation and need of evolving the database schema can be found in the paper:
+[Enrico Gallinucci, Matteo Golfarelli, Wafaa Radwan, Gabriel Zarate, Alberto Abelló:
+Impact Study of NoSQL Refactoring in SkyServer Database.
+DOLAP 2025: 1-11](https://ceur-ws.org/Vol-3931/paper1.pdf) On the other hand, the overall idea of having a generic representation of the schema independent of the storage engine is based on [Moditha Hewasinghage](documents/Thesis-Moditha.pdf)'s PhD thesis.

-## Inputs
+## 🚀 Getting Started
 There are three different inputs:

 ### 1- Domain